wschella/mu-search/README.md

 ### Setup

 Mu-search uses Elasticsearch as a backend.
 Therefore, apart from the mu-search service, one also needs to add the [mu-search-elastic-backend](https://github.com/mu-semtech/mu-search-elastic-backend) to the docker-compose file.
+For (optionally) indexing files mu-search requires a tika server to extract the content.

 ```
   mu-elastic: